monsoonmaelstrom/book2/book2.md

 “And no one noticed?”
 Peter asks like he can’t believe it.

 “No. It was easy.
-Just be quiet, do what everyone else is doing, and blend in.
+Be quiet, do what everyone else is doing, and blend in.
 That’s all fitting in anywhere ever is,” I shrug.

 “Cheers,” Alex says, clinking his glass against mine.
 “Say one thing about our childhood.
 Say we can fit the fuck in.”